CLEPyLadies/activities/activities/README.md

 # Activities List

-We have two options here:
+## 2020

+- March: (password-generator)[./password-generator]

+## 2018

+- November: (metagame)[./metagame]

-1. We can add all activities as submodules so participants can download all of them (preferred)
+Add activities as submodules so participants can download all of them if they want.

-1. We can list
-- All
-- Activities
-- In
-- The
-- Repo
+Remember to add the activity with a link in this README so participants can navigate them in chronological order.